stanislawbartkowski/mytpcds/README.md

 ## The queries

 Not all queries are ready to execute out of the box.
-The TPC-DS specification allows small alteration of the query to make them runnable.
+The TPC-DS specification allows small alteration of the query to make them runnable (4.2.3.1).

 > It is recognized that implementations require specific adjustments for their operating environment and the
 > syntactic variations of its dialect of the SQL language

-TO avoid keeping different version of queries for every databaase, I decided to make amendments on the fly.
-Most changes are related to date arithmetics like adding or subtracting number of days or table aliases.
+To avoid keeping a different version of queries for every database, I decided to make amendments on the fly.
+Most changes are related to date arithmetics like adding or subtracting a number of days or table aliases.
 I decided also to apply only changes possible to make through simple string or regular expression replacement.

 The changes are list in https://github.com/stanislawbartkowski/mytpcds/blob/master/tpc.sh script file, **runsinglequery** bash function.

-After that, I ended up with the following queries coverage
+After that, I ended up with the following queries coverage.

 Database | Coverage
 ------------ | -------------